fordinator/talking-LLM-chatbot/README.md

 Support is not guaranteed but submitting a Github issue is preferred.
 I keep a currently empty Discord at https://discord.gg/gAugxKBHQY if you want to stop by and shoot the shit.
 I am known as "\_.vexation.\_"

+### Uninstallation

+Just delete the joi folder and uninstall Git for Windows and Python for Windows, even though you probably shouldn't.
+They're very useful tools.

+### Contributing

+This code is just a wrapper for OpenAI and ElevenLabs.
+Steal it, modify it, sell it, I don't give a fuck.
+If you could drop me a dollar at https://patreon.com/cacophony1979 it would go a long way to encouraging me to continue with projects like this.
+I have plans to implement Mistral, Groq, and other LLMs along with an endless number of local models for roleplaying scenarios but that takes time, and time is money.

+### Final CODA

+Stay real you horny bastards.